 Furthermore, manufacturing executives should expect 40% of their skilled workforce to retire within the next 5 years.
 For organizations with annual incomes spanning $10 million to $1 billion, this could mean an average loss of $52 million per company, and for larger companies this could be closer to $100 million.
-The National Association of Manufacturers (NAM) reported approximately 20% of companies with 2,000 or fewer workers consider this issue their number one concern .
+The National Association of Manufacturers (NAM) reported approximately 20% of companies with 2,000 or fewer workers consider this manufacturing skills gap to be their number one concern.

 For the fifth year in a row, Manpower Group’s annual Talent Shortage Survey has reported skilled trade vacancies as being the hardest to fill.
 To further amplify this growing problem, Manpower Group also reports that only about 6% of students are expected to consider a career in the trades.
 Each year, up to 600,000 skilled jobs go unfulfilled.